A Cottage in The Londs

 Little happened from then until 1883 when the Daily Telegraph sent Clement Scott, its literary and drama critic to Cromer to investigate the new resort.
 As he could not find anywhere to stay, he walked along the cliffs to what was then the tiny fishing village of Overstrand.
 He found lodging with with the local miller, and immediately fell in love with the area (not to mention the millerʼs daughter).

 He christened the area "Poppyland", and wrote extensively about it.
-As a result many rich and famous people visited Overstrand, some of whom chose to build summer residences.
+As a result many rich and famous people visited Overstrand,

 Chief among these was Cyril Flowers Liberal MP (later to become Lord Battersea and Overstrand) who built The Pleasaunce, along with Lord and Lady Hillingdon (Overstrand Hall), Sir George Lewis (The Danish Pavilion), Lord Wolverhampton (Carrwood House), Sir Edgar Speyer (Sea Marge), Sir Frederick MacMillan (Meadow Cottage) and many others.
 At one time there were six millionaires in the village.